banderson5-cloud/Data-Science-Profile/README.md

 •	Tools: Jupyter Notebook, Git, GitHub, RMarkdown

 Projects
-Below is a project in which I [predicted customer churn using a neural network in R](Predictive Modeling Using Neural Networks.Rmd).
+Below is a project in which I [predicted customer churn using a neural network in R]

 1. Predicting Customer Churn